 The attacking midfielder is an offensive playmaker.
 They drive at the opponent’s defense, distribute to forwards, and push into the box for finishing.

 However, there are slow attacking midfielders who are very successful.
-Pace can help in this position, but craftiness and a great vision will take you even further.
+Pace can help in this position, but craftiness and a great vision will take you further.